 How to Tell if Something is White Labeled?

-When shopping online, look at some details about the product like: the country of origin, finish, dimensions, and photos.
-If they are the same, it’s likely the same product.
+Well, when you’re shopping online, look carefully at some written details about the product such as: the country of origin, finish, dimensions, and photos.
+If they’re the same, it’s likely the same product.

 If it walks like a duck, and looks like a duck, it’s likely a duck.